aws-samples/serverless-store-finder/README.md

 Population of the data for API2 takes place by uploading a CSV file to the Amazon S3 bucket designated for the data asset.
 The demo uses the [us-post-offices.csv](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NUKCNA) file housed in the downloaded zip file.

-Any CSV file conforming to the same standard can be uploaded to the Amazon S3 bucket to populate the PostgreSQL database.
+Any CSV file conforming to the same data structure can be uploaded to the Amazon S3 bucket to populate the PostgreSQL database.
+The Amazon CloudWatch Logs log stream for the data generation AWS Lambda function will display its progress.